fabrylab/clickpoints/docs/marker.rst

 Style definitions can provide additional features to change the appearance of marker.
 They are inherited from the marker type to the track and from the track to the marker itself.
 If no track is present the marker inherits its style directly from the type.
-This allows to define style, track and marker specifiy styles.
+This allows to define type, track and marker specific styles.

 Styles can be set using the Marker Editor (right click on any marker or type).